Eric James, Baron James of Rusholme: Further interests

 James was chairman of the 1953-1954 Headmasters' Conference.
 As a member of the Central Advisory Council on Education he was part of the 1959 Crowther Report on secondary education, which contained two of his special concerns - the raising of the school leaving age to 16; and for specialised studies in sixth forms.

 James was a member of the Standing Commission on Museums and Art Galleries, as well as a member of the Press Council.

-After his 1973 retirement from, James served on the Social Science Research Council.
+After his 1973 retirement, James served on the Social Science Research Council.
 He also chaired of the Personal Social Services Council, and the Royal Fine Art Commission.
 He broadcast in both the radio and television versions of The Brains Trust.
 However, he campaigned vigorously against popular television, holding that it produced a "diseducative" effect on young viewers.

 James set forth his educational ideas in two books, An Essay on the Content of Education (1949) and Education and Leadership (1951).
 His Elements of Physical Chemistry, written in collaboration with another master during his Winchester period, became a standard school textbook.

 James Report on Teacher Training

-In 1970, the British Secretary of State for Education and Science Margaret Thatcher, asked James to chair a government inquiry into teacher training.
+In 1970, the British Secretary of State for Education and Science, Margaret Thatcher, asked James to chair a government inquiry into teacher training.
 His slant on education of future teachers included a conviction that teachers should be educated rather than trained.
 He wanted teachers who could inspire children; beside this great principle, what or how they should teach were questions of lesser import.
 He held that a single subject, well taught, might form the basis of a true education; equally that an apparently alluring spread of studies, badly taught, would simply become a drab routine.

 The James Report on Teacher Training, which appeared in 1972, envisaged the colleges of education as mini-universities where students would follow a two-year, purely academic, course leading to a Diploma of Higher Education, before engaging specifically with teaching.
 Only after the DipHE should future teachers undertake a two-year course addressed to the theory and practice of work in the classroom.
 It was also proposed that teachers should attend an in-service course for not less than one term every seven years.

 The James Report received opposition from the National Union of Teachers, but the Government and the preponderance of opinion supported its recommendations.